FirstLanguage/extend-chatbot/README.md

 If you are an existing customer of Chatbot or new, you can make use of our Classification API to extend your Chatbot.

 You can inlcude sentiment analysis or general text classification usign the same API.
-We have given how to implement sentiment analysis with our API below.
+We have provided steps to implement sentiment analysis with our API below.

 ## Chatbot
-If you are new to Chatbot check out there site at [Chatbot](https://www.chatbot.com/)
+If you are new to Chatbot check out their site at [Chatbot](https://www.chatbot.com/)

 ## Let's jump into the implementation